-- 1. Non-bonded: Lennard-Jones or Buckingham, and Coulomb or modified Coulomb.
-The nonbonded interactions are computed on the basis of a neighbor list (a list of non-bonded atoms within a certain radius), in which exclusions are already removed. - 2.
-Bonded: covalent bond-stretching, angle-bending, improper dihedrals, and proper dihedrals.
+1. Non-bonded: Lennard-Jones or Buckingham, and Coulomb or modified Coulomb.
+The nonbonded interactions are computed on the basis of a neighbor list (a list of non-bonded atoms within a certain radius), in which exclusions are already removed.

+- 2. Bonded: covalent bond-stretching, angle-bending, improper dihedrals, and proper dihedrals.
 These are computed on the basis of fixed lists. - 3.
-Special: position restraints and distance restraints, based on fixed lists.
+Restraints: position restraints, angle restraints, distance restraints, orientation restraints and dihedral restraints, all based on fixed lists.